 Please check back as things are likely to change going forward.

 Administration Building at 107 N. Kent Street

 The building at 107 N. Kent is now opening at 8:00 a.m. and visitation is by appointment only.
-With the cooperation and support of Sheriff Millholland, we have arranged for a deputy to be at the main entrance on Kent Street to greet visitors and call the appropriate department so that someone can come and escort the person to their destination.
+We have arranged for a deputy to be at the main entrance on Kent Street to greet visitors and call the appropriate department so that someone can come and escort the person to their destination.
 We felt this was necessary for us to be able to scale back on the number of employees in the building and still be able to provide vital services to our citizens and businesses.